Does Firefox use less RAM than Chrome?

 - Firefox had the lowest 30-tab and 50-tab footprint in this run.
 The 50-tab value is the average of two verified readings: 9,081 MB and 8,607 MB after a 10-minute recheck.

-- Chrome was leanest at idle, but scaled sharply at 50 tabs.
+- Chrome was leanest at idle, then climbed sharply at 50 tabs.
 It went from 612 MB idle to 14,414 MB with all 50 pages loaded.

-- Edge was close to Chrome at 50 tabs, but heavier at idle and 30 tabs.
-Its 30-tab checkpoint was 7,797 MB after the tabs had fully settled.
+- Edge was close to Chrome at 50 tabs, but heavier at idle and 30 tabs in this loaded-tab run.
+Edge Sleeping Tabs can change long-idle measurements after background tabs are put to sleep.

-- The practical takeaway is workload-sensitive.
+- The takeaway depends on workload.
 At 10 tabs all three browsers clustered within 221 MB; at 50 tabs the Chromium browsers used roughly 5.6 GB more than Firefox on this machine.

 How to interpret these results